 Alabama Respite began in 2000, working with a task force of around 45 volunteers from state agencies, non- and for-profit organizations that serve people with disabilities and consumers.
 The task force developed an initial Strategic Plan to identify the respite needs of caregivers in Alabama and the gaps and barriers they face accessing services.

 Our advocacy efforts with the Alabama Legislature resulted in Alabama Respite receiving state funding beginning in 2006.
 The funds are administered by the Alabama Department of Rehabilitation Services.
+This money is used as match funds to secure federal funding.

 Alabama Respite hosted the 2007 National Respite Conference in Huntsville.